delmurphy/WBS-Unsupervised-ML-Clustering/README.md

 ## Dataset

-The dataset contains several thousand songs collected from the **Spotify API**, including audio features such as:
+The dataset contains 5171 unique songs collected from the **Spotify API**, including audio features such as:

 - tempo
 - danceability